vitonzhangtt/RoboticsNinja/KalmanFilter.md

 | Q | process noise covariance |
 | R | measurement noise covariance |

+#### Kalman Gain
+This multiplier, k, is the optimal Kalman gain.
+The value is a scale between 0 and 1 and <br>
+it reflects the relative uncertainty in the prediction versus the measurement. <sup>[18]</sup>

 ### System Model
 As we’ve seen, a Kalman filter requires a mathematical model in order to predict the future state. <sup>[18]</sup>